gnugal314/aws-clf-c02-study-guide/aws-clf-c02-study-guide/templates/scenario_analysis.md

 * security
 * privacy
-* customer data
+* migration

 ### Why This Is Correct

-AWS secures infrastructure while customers secure data and access.
+AWS secures the cloud infrastructure while customers secure their data and configurations.

 ---

 # Question 18

-## Question
+## Original Question

 You are working in a start-up company, which uses various AWS services.
 They have recently noticed a spike in the monthly AWS bill.
 The CTO is concerned about the cost and wants to act to reduce it.
 Which AWS service would be most effective on controlling AWS costs in this scenario?

+### Correct Answer

+**AWS Budgets**

 ### Business Problem

-Control AWS costs.
+Control spending.

 ### Service Category